Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 tire maintenance ensures safety

-Having the right tire type is only part of the equation; routine care keeps XL tires performing to their rated capacity.
-You must maintain correct inflation, inspect regularly, and rotate on schedule to preserve tire longevity and safety features.
+Having the right tire type is only part of the equation.
+Routine care keeps XL tires performing at their rated capacity.
+Maintain correct inflation, inspect the tires regularly, and rotate them on schedule to preserve safety.

-1. Check pressure monthly with a reliable gauge; XL tires often require ~41 psi to support extra load and optimize fuel economy and handling.
+1. Check pressure monthly with a reliable gauge.
+XL tires often require around 41 psi to support extra loads safely.

-3. Inspect tread depth and sidewalls for cuts, bulges, or uneven wear; address anomalies immediately to prevent failures.
+3. Inspect the tread and sidewalls for cuts, bulges, or uneven wear.
+Fix any issues immediately to prevent tire failures.

 Choosing the Right XL Tire: Size, Ratings & Professional Tips